 The National Character Initiative sought to bolster youth development organizations in supporting character development in youth and to advance the practices of adults who work with young people.
 Beginning in 2014, the >S. D. Bechtel, Jr. Foundation did so by investing in the organizational capacity of youth-serving organizations, with a focus on improving program quality and organizational infrastructure.
 The Foundation provided funding to these organizations and offered supports to grantees to help them achieve their goals and advance internal change.
 The supports included (1) technical assistance from Foundation program staff, (2) convenings and communities of practice, and (3) technical assistance from expert partners.

 About the Retrospective

 Starting in 2019, AIR partnered with the S. D. Bechtel, Jr. Foundation, to capture grantees’ experiences with the National Character Initiative.
-Specifically, through interviews and surveys, AIR aimed to describe grantees’ experiences implementing the grants and participating in the supports that were provided by the Foundation and expert consultants.
-Findings from the retrospective may be useful to other foundations as they decide how to fund and support youth-serving organizations.
+Specifically, through interviews and surveys, AIR described grantees’ experiences implementing grants and participating in the supports that were provided by the Foundation and expert consultants.
+Findings from the retrospective may be useful to other foundations as they decide how to fund and support a national initiative.

 AIR uncovered three key transformational elements of the National Character Initiative grantees reported were integral to their success in implementing the grants:

 - Responsiveness to needs – Program officers were responsive to grantees’ needs by getting to know grantees, being transparent, being flexible, and helping grantees address challenges with their grants.
 The communities of practice were driven by the interests and needs of grantees.
 Expert partners provided targeted supports to grantees that will have lasting value to them.